 In order to map the LDAP attributes with claim types, please follow the screen instructions below.

 Create another new rule and select "Transform an Incoming Claim as the template".
 Then select enter and choose the options as shown on the screen and click Ok.

 Update Trust Settings

-Replying party trust needs some changes as they were not included in initial setup wizard.
-To access these settings, select the name of relying party trust that you've entered on wizard stage and under Properties choose Actions sidebar.
+Relying party trust needs some changes as they were not included in the initial setup wizard.
+To access these settings, select the name of relying party trust that you've entered on the wizard stage and under Properties choose Actions sidebar.

 - Endpoints - add SAML as endpoint and select SAML Logout; Choose Post for the Binding;